ltsnnh/documentation/docs/source/communication-protocols/spi.md

-# SPI (Serial Peripheral Interface)
+# SPI

-SPI is an acronym for ***Serial Peripheral Interface***, which is used to communicate between microcontrollers and peripheral devices (like Flash Memories, ADC, DAC, RTC, LCD, SDcards, and much more).
+[SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) is an acronym for ***Serial Peripheral Interface***, which is used to communicate between microcontrollers and peripheral devices (like Flash Memories, ADC, DAC, RTC, LCD, SDcards, and much more).

 In this section, we will describe the SPI protocol.